Skip to main content

 Meet the Trustees

-In 2022 we become a registered Charitable trust and continue to write comprehensive business plans and policies under the guidance of both our trustees and the good folk at Community Waikato.
+In 2022, we became a Registered Charitable Trust and continue to write comprehensive business plans and policies under the guidance of both our trustees and the good folk at Community Waikato.

 Aaron and Lois Ure